Gurpreet06/Wifi-Crack/README.md

 #### Deauthentication attack
 Deauthentication attack is used against wireless connections.
 It is like a denial-of-service, abruptly rendering networks temporarily inactive.
 In this mode you can define the time until you want the attack to perform.

+#### Beacon Flooding attack
+In this attack scenario concerns the connectivity confusion of a wireless client.
+We are going to transmit countless fake beacon frames.

 ## Installations
 First we install the necessary libraries to run this script correctly, with the following command.